 Have you found a good resource on blended learning?
 You might consider using the Diigo social bookmarking site to bookmark (and comment upon) any helpful web resources you’ve found this week.
 These might be links you followed from the course materials or resources you found on your own.
 If you join the BlendKit “group” on Diigo, you’ll be able to share bookmarks directly with the group.
 You might consider taking a look at this brief Flash-based tutorial on Diigo groups if you haven’t used Diigo groups before.

 What does learning assessment look like in blended courses?
 Consider taking a digital photo related to blended learning in general or this week’s topics in particular.
 Post it to Flickr, and tag it with “blendkit.”
 (See blendkit tagged items on Flickr.)

 If you are participating in the BlendKit course and wish to earn a badge for contributing to our information stream during Week 03, please submit the direct URL to your social media posting in the Week 03 Info Stream assignment in the Canvas BlendKit course.

 Take a few minutes to read the BlendKit Course blog postings of others, and leave behind a comment or two.
 You may find such blog postings by exploring the list of blogs posted by other participants.
 (You can find tips for making blog comments on Grammar Girl’s web site.)

 Weekly Real Time Session

-If you are unable to join us in real time, the recording of the Adobe Connect session will be posted afterward on the session archive page for review at your convenience.
+If you are unable to join us in real time, watch the recording on YouTube after the session.

 How’s it going so far?
 Have suggestions for making the BlendKit Course better?
-Please don’t hesitate to send an email to Kelvin at anytime.
+Please don’t hesitate to send an email to the BlendKit team at anytime.
 However, we’d also love to compile everyone’s quick feedback via the Week 03 Feedback Form.
 Please consider taking a moment or two to let us know how the BlendKit Course is going for you.